History of democracy: Overall

 Large parts of the world, such as China, Russia, Central and South East Asia, the Middle East and much of Africa have consolidated authoritarian rule rather seeing it weaken.

 Determining the continuity and age of independent democracies depends on the criteria applied, but generally the United States is identified as the oldest democracy, while the country with longest history of universal suffrage is New Zealand.

 Contemporary innovations

-Under the influence of the theory of deliberative democracy, there have been several experiments since the start of the new millennium with what are called deliberative fora, places (in real life or in cyber space) where citizens and their representatives assemble to exchange reasons.
-One type of deliberative forum is called a minpublic: a body of randomly chosen or actively selected citizens that represents the whole population.
-The use of random selection to form a representative deliberative body is known as citizens' assembly.
+Under the influence of the theory of deliberative democracy, there have been several experiments where citizens and their representatives assemble to exchange reasons.
+The use of random selection to form a representative deliberative body is most commonly known as citizens' assembly.
 Citizens' assemblies have been used in Canada (2004, 2006) and the Netherlands (2006) to debate electoral reform, and in Iceland (2009 and 2010) for broader constitutional change.